opsdevit-nl/label_ocp_nodes/README.md

 management-cx41-pool-small-worker1   Ready    <none>                      190d   v1.24.1+k3s1   esx-node=esxos02
 ```

-## Run ./label_ocp_nodes without any changes
+## 7. Run ./label_ocp_nodes without any changes
-noting happens because in the main package it has been checked if the current situation is changed and if the VMWare API responded properly/ is not down:
+Noting happens because in the main package it has been checked if the current situation is changed and if the VMWare API responded properly/ is not down:
 ```
 if labels["esx-node"] != vms[n.Name] && vms[n.Name] != "" {
 ```